mpilgrem/ansi-terminal/README.md

 -   An `IO` variant similar to above, but which takes a `Handle` to which the escape code should be applied
--   A `String` variant that returns a literal string that should be included to get the effect of the code.
-However, on Windows systems where emulation has been necessary, these strings will always be blank!
+-   A `String` variant that returns a literal string that should be included to get the effect of the code

 Example
 -------